Do you want a cookie?

 • Antagonistic plants:

-• Tomatoes, peppers, potatoes, peas, beet, pumpkin, zucchinis, cucumber, raspberries, sunflowers
+• tomatoes, peppers, potatoes, peas, beet, pumpkin, zucchinis, cucumber, raspberries, sunflowers

 • Good precultures:

-• Lettuce & radishes
+• lettuce & radishes

 • Good subsequent crops:

-• Spinach, garlic, winter lettuce, green manure (e.g. mustard, clover)
+• spinach, garlic, winter lettuce, green manure (e.g. mustard, clover)

 Choosing the right plant neighbors for growing aubergines in the garden will help you to promote healthy and vigorous growth of your plants.
 This will improve the soil quality and reduce the occurrence of diseases and pests.
 Depending on the combination, certain vegetables and herbs help to keep pests away from your plants and attract beneficial insects.
 As a result, you will have a richer harvest and healthier fruit at the end of the season.

-Companion plants for aubergines
+Companion Plants for Eggplants

 Companion plants support the development of your eggplant and help to keep diseases and pests at bay.
 They complement each other in terms of growth, allowing you to make optimum use of the space in the bed.
-A mixture of strong and weak eaters helps to maintain good soil health.
+A mixture of strong and weak feeders helps to maintain good soil health.
 Beans, for example, bind nitrogen in the soil and provide your eggplant with additional nutrients.
 Weak eaters such as radishes, spinach and lettuce are also good neighbors for eggplant.
 Cabbages complement the eggplant well in growth and have similar good neighbors.
 Like tomatoes, eggplants can also help to keep whitefly away from your cabbage plants.

-• Various types of cabbage (cauliflower, broccoli, kohlrabi, kale, ...)
+• various types of cabbage (cauliflower, broccoli, kohlrabi, kale, ...)

-• Beans bind nitrogen in the soil and support the eggplant as a heavy feeder in the absorption of nutrients
+• beans bind nitrogen in the soil and support the eggplant as a heavy feeder in the absorption of nutrients

-• Radishes, spinach & lettuce are weak eaters and complement the bed well
+• radishes, spinach & lettuce are weak eaters and complement the bed well

-• Turnips & Jerusalem artichokes
+• turnips & jerusalem artichokes

 Good neighbors Aubergine